 2. Seated Hill Repeats

-The intensity of these efforts should be between 105 percent and 120 percent of your threshold, and your cadence should be between 60 and 70 rpms.
+The intensity of these efforts should be between 105 and 120 percent of your threshold, and your cadence should be between 60 and 70 rpms.
 You should start with 10, one-minute repetitions with only one minute of rest between each.

 As your training progresses, you should add two additional interval repeats every two weeks while trying to maintain the same power output.
-Your heart rate will not elevate to where you’re out of breathe, but your muscles will experience heavy levels of fatigue.
+Your heart rate will not elevate to where you’re out of breath, but your muscles will experience heavy levels of fatigue.

 3. Low Cadence Extended Intervals

 As your fitness grows, so does the length of your intervals.
-These intervals are what we consider “supporting sessions” early on in your training as they support the high intensity sessions you are primarily focusing on.
+These intervals are what we consider “supporting sessions” early on in your training as they support the high-intensity sessions.
 As the racing season nears, they become the focus of your training plan.
-Starting these efforts at Threshold power, progressing to Sweet Spot power, and finishing them at a Tempo power is the best plan of progression.
-Triathlon is an endurance sport so when we get to our competition phase, doing longer low cadence sessions are the staple sessions for building the durability needed to minimize fatigue in the later stages of the race.

 How To Balance Your General and Specific Training